peterernicke/MLOps_Zoomcamp_2023_Project/README.md

 - x_lbt93   =   x coordinate in Lambert 93 CRS
 - y_lbt93   =   y coordinate in Lambert 93 CRS
 - category  =   Housing category.
 H: house, C: condo
-- area_living   =  Area of the living are in square meters
+- area_living   =  Area of the living area in square meters
 - area_land =   Area of land for house in square meters
 - n_rooms   =   Number of main rooms
 - shape_wgs =   Shape of the associated land the building is on